 In 1986, Thomas Aspray added the divergence histogram or bar graph to the MACD indicator.
 The objective behind the MACD histogram is to anticipate MACD crossovers.36 This is an important indicator to assess critical price movements in the underlying security.
 The MACD-Histogram is critical in measuring the distance between the 9-day EMA of MACD and the MACD itself.

 The MACD-Histogram, just like MACD, oscillates below and above the zero line.
 Being a moving average, MACD lags price, and there can be a delay in signal line crossovers impacting the reward-to-risk ratio.
-The divergences in the MACD Histogram-Bullish or bearish can signal chartists that a crossover in MACD signal-line is round the corner.
+The divergences in the MACD Histogram-Bullish or bearish can signal chartists that a crossover in the MACD signal line is round the corner.

 If the MACD is above the signal line, the MACD histogram will be above the MACD’s baseline and vice versa.
 Traders use the MACD’s histogram to understand the impact of the bullish or bearish momentum.